jjc224/redsquare/README.md

 # redsquare
-University group assignment for CSCI222 (Systems Development):
+University group assignment for CSCI222 (Systems Development).

 <h3>Overview</h3>
 This project involves the design and implementation of a file management/archiving system.
 The system allows users to store changes to files for later retrieval while remaining efficient in terms of storage requirements and processing speed.
 This system aimed to be a solution for arbitrarily large binary files, which is currently (and efficiently) solved by most popular source code control versioning systems such as Git.